 |School Community: allocation of building fund and/or P&C revenue||The school’s management team and P&C Committee have determined the needs/aspirations of the school community and share this great news in the school bulletin.||School leaders provide a proposal outlining the budget, opportunities and perceived outcomes of different deliverables.
 The whole school community is then involved in reviewing the proposal whilst also given the opportunity to propose fresh ideas.|

-Set out below are our top 10 tips:
+Set out below are our top 10 tips for authentic stakeholder engagement:

 - Design a great engagement strategy using the Plan, Act, Evaluate model